Mhdi-kr/wireguard-insights/README.md

 ## Story

 I was looking for a usable and preferably good-looking UI to manage my Wireguard peers and server.
-I've tested many repositories with quite high number of starts but none of them satisfied me because I was looking for:
+I've tested many repositories with quite high number of stars but none of them satisfied me because I was looking for:

 - Easy to deploy, least number of required environment variables
 - Compatibility with the widely used `wireguard-install.sh` script (so I don't lose my previously generated peers)